hashidan/scripts/README.md

 # scripts

-This is my repo for all my scripts I use in conjunction with dmenu, st and i3wm
+This is my repo for all my scripts I use in conjunction with dmenu, st and bspwm